 2000 FEO 3.
 Opinion rules that a lawyer may respond to an inquiry posted on a web page message board provided there are certain disclosures.

-2004 FEO 2 - Opinion rules that an attorney may not offer promotional merchandise in a targeted direct mail solicitation letter as an inducement to call the attorney’s office.
-2011 FEO 8.
-Utilizing Live Chat Support Service on Law Firm Website Guidelines for the use of live chat support services on law firm websites.
+2004 FEO 2.
+Opinion rules that an attorney may not offer promotional merchandise in a targeted direct mail solicitation letter as an inducement to call the attorney’s office.

 2011 FEO 8.
 Utilizing Live Chat Support Service on Law Firm Website